METACOGNISANCE

 This in turn reduces the common fears that prevent most people from leaving toxic or stale relationships, to be alone or to enter into new ones, from settling for what they know, even if it is unfulfilling, incompatible or abusive, to staying for financial reasons, convenience, misguided loyalty or obligation, children, approval, image or fear of being alone.

-By working through issues individually, changes and choices can be made in commiting or recommiting to relationships and friendships from a fresh perspective.
+By working through issues individually, changes and choices can be made in committing or recommitting to relationships and friendships from a fresh perspective.
 Experience has shown this to be more effective than working on the relationship itself as it is this 'unit' which contains and perpetuates the problematic issues in the first place.